Hondurans see little hope for nation’s prisons as details of cold-blooded massacre emerge

 She ordered that all of the country’s 21 prisons be placed for one year under the control of the military police, who will be asked to train 2,000 new guards.

-But she didn’t announce any immediate plan to improve the conditions in prison, which are characterized by overcrowding, crumbling facilities and poorly trained guards.
+But she didn’t announce any immediate plan to improve the conditions in prison, which are characterized by overcrowding and crumbling facilities.
 Security is so lax that inmates often run their own cellblocks, selling prohibited goods and extorting money from other inmates.

 Many doubted the answer lies in adopting the kind of brutally regimented prisons that El Salvador has built.